Elektrobit/ebcl_build_tools/.github/pull_request_template.md

 _(Provide a brief description of the changes in this pull request)_

 # Dependencies:
-_(Provide list of pull requests with dependecies with this pull request)_
+_(Provide list of pull requests with dependencies with this pull request)_

 # Tests results
 ```bash